 Areas of expertise

-- Movement neuroscience
+- Movement neuroscience and motor control

 Selected publications and creative works (Research Outputs)

 - Blakemore, R. L., Hyland, B. I., Hammond-Tooke, G. D., & Anson, J. G. (2013).
 Distinct Modulation of Event-Related Potentials during Motor Preparation in Patients with Motor Conversion Disorder.
 PLoS One, 8 (4), 1-8.
 10.1371/journal.pone.0062539

 - Anson, G. (2012).
 Hemiparesis and motor conversion disorder.
 Paper presented at Centre for Brain Research seminar, Auckland Hospital Clinical Education Centre, Auckland, New Zealand.
 27 September - 27 September 2012.

 - Anson, J. G., Hyland, B. I., & Scott, R. L. (25/9/2011).
 Event-related potentials provide clues to understanding motor Conversion Disorder.
 Poster presented at XI International Conference on Cognitive Neuroscience, Palma, Mallorca, Spain.

 - Anson, J. G. (2011).
 Your Brain is Your Biggest Muscle: Exercise It.
 Paper presented at Tasmanian Haematology Immunology & Neoplasia Group, Cradle Mountain, Tasmania.
 13 May - 15 May 2011.